Maxime-Jauroyon/Univ-BD6/README.md

 - Open a terminal in the project's root directory.
 - Connect to PostgreSQL with the desired user.
-- Connect to (or create) an empty database.
+- Connect to (or create) an empty database with UTF-8 encoding.
 - Run `\i bd6.sql`.

 The database should now be populated with tables and data